 Try Hybrid Classes

 Hybrid classes are an excellent option for students that like the flexibility of online learning, but still crave a more concrete educational setting.
-Much of the class takes place online, such as lectures, discussions, and assigned reading.
+Much of the class takes place online, such as lectures, discussions, and assigned readings.
 Part of the class, however, takes place on campus, as well.
 Whether students head to school for tests, a lab, or a few lectures during the semester, a hybrid course will help keep students organized and focused.
 Hybrid courses also lend visual, concrete learners the ability to excel.

 Evening classes are pertinent to the working student’s schedule.
 Making it possible for anyone and everyone to find time to learn, these classes are a great choice for those that enjoy the traditional, interactive classroom setting, but do not have a cleared morning schedule.
 Hop on the highway during the drive home from work and head straight to class!